ghostbuster91/blogposts/router2023/main.md

 Probably rewriting the flake as a set of NixOS modules would help, but I haven't found the time to try it yet.

 I hope to do it one day and I will link my results here.
+In the meantime here is an example repository where you can see cross-compilation in action: https://github.com/ghostbuster91/nixos-rockchip

 ## Epilog